 The tread of your tire is the biggest contributor to grip, although tire width has some influence as well.

-You can get aggressive mountain-bike style treads, or you can get something pretty close to a road bike tread if you’re traveling on paved roads and need some speed.
+You can get aggressive mountain-bike-style treads, or you can get something pretty close to a road bike tread if you’re traveling on paved roads and need some speed.
 Consider your weather conditions.
-If you expect rain, make sure to get some grooves at least.
+If you expect rain, make sure to get some grooves.
 And be aware that slick tires are likely to perform quite poorly—even dangerously—if you go off road at all.

 Durability is another reason you might want to choose a meaty tread for your tire, as those knobs and grooves do contribute to puncture-proofing.

 Reflective sidewalls really add to your visibility at night and help you cycle defensively.
-They can be the difference between an accident and a safe ride home, particularly when traffic approaches you from the side where your head and tail lights and much less visible.
+They can be the difference between an accident and a safe ride home, particularly when traffic approaches you from the side, where your head and tail lights are much less visible.

-Now that you have a more robust understanding of what we look for in a commuter bicycle tire, let’s tell you what we found when we went looking for the best commuter bike tires on the market today.
+Now that you have a more robust understanding of what to look for in a commuter bicycle tire, here are the best commuter bike tires on the market today.

 GatorSkin tires have long made the top of most best-of bike tire lists thanks to their superior, well-earned reputation for puncture-resistant tires.
-This company was, in fact, a sort of bike tire pioneer in the way they developed technologies to combat the flat tire.
-This product is no exception and is, in fact, one of the best products they have in their lineup.
+This company was, in fact, a sort of bike tire pioneer in the way they developed technologies to combat the flat tire, and this particular product is one of the best in their lineup.

-The Continental GatorSkin DuraSkin Clincher Bike Tire features advanced PolyX Breaker technology with Duraskin sidewall protection.
+The Continental GatorSkin bike tire features advanced PolyX Breaker technology with DuraSkin sidewall protection.
 These two advanced facets combine to create a tire that prevents cuts in the sidewall and offers enhanced puncture resistance, so that the tires withstand even sharp bits of road debris.

 Best of all, this combo of sidewall protection and tire protection doesn’t come at the cost of a heavy weight or bulky size.
-The Continental GatorSkin DuraSkin Clincher Bike Tire offers plenty of grip without excessive tread or weight.
-The result is a commuter bike tire that allows you to enjoy a fast, smooth commute with the confidence that your tires will shrug off many of the minor debris and sharp things that would take out a weaker tire.
+The Continental GatorSkin tire offers plenty of grip without excessive tread or weight.
+The result is a commuter bike tire that allows you to enjoy a fast, smooth commute with the confidence that your tires will shrug off many of the minor debris and sharp objects that would take out a weaker tire.

 These branded tires incorporate a unique Mile Cruncher rubber compound that uses Protex technology.
 This compound gives the tires a superior grip on the road and increases their overall durability, including their ability to withstand minor pictures and bumps.
-In fact, this tire and its design is rated at providing 300-per-cent better protection against pinch flats and general road debris penetration over any other standard tire.
+In fact, this tire is rated at providing 300% better protection against pinch flats and general road debris penetration over any other standard tire.

 But again, protection against flats is only one part of what goes into a quality commuter bicycle tire.
-The Panaracer RibMo Folding City Tire also earns a place on this list thanks to its unique contact tread shape that really optimizes overall performance.
+The Panaracer RiBMo tire also earns a place on this list thanks to its unique contact tread shape that optimizes overall performance.
 This unique tread pattern keeps rolling resistance down while still maximizing cornering contact.
 This means you will feel more stable when riding in slick and hilly terrain, as well as when you make sharp turns.